Non-perturbative approach for scalar particle production in Higgs-$R^2$ inflation: Brief review of Higgs- inflationary model

 \beq \phi = \alpha^{-1}\log \Psi^2\,, \enq

 where $\alpha = \sqrt{2/3}M_p^{-1}$.
 The conformal transformation \eqref{conformal transformation} removes the quadratic term of the scalar curvature $R_J$ introducing the scalaron $\phi$.
-Then in the Einstein frame the Higgs-$R^2$ model of inflation takes the form of a two-sacalar fields model with non-canonical kinetic term
+Then in the Einstein frame, the Higgs-$R^2$ model of inflation takes the form of a two-scalar fields model with a non-canonical kinetic term